 In a study of over 30,000 Americans, published in the journal of Social Psychological & Personality Science, researchers examined the relationship between how often couples reported having sex and whether that related to their reported level of happiness.
-The researchers concluded that couples that were having sex once a week were the happiest, while couples who reported having sex 2, 3 (or more) times a week, were no happier than those having sex once a week.
-They still reported being quite happy, but the research suggest they were just as happy as couples who had sex at that national average.
+Researchers concluded that couples having sex once a week were the happiest.
+Couples having sex two or more times a week were no happier than those having sex once a week.
+They still reported being happy, but research suggests they’re just as happy as couples having sex at that national average.

 So couples having sex at the average of once a week are happy.
 And couples who have sex more often than that are just as happy.
 But what about those of us having sex less than once a week?